Latand/MedSyncWebApp/mkdocs/docs/userflow.md

 ## Home Screen

+- To view the bot flow, please refer to the [Telegram Bot Flow](#telegram-bot-flow) section.
-Upon launching the MedSync app, users are presented with a home screen that gives them two primary options: consulting a doctor or opting for medical tests.
+- Upon launching the MedSync app, users are presented with a home screen that gives them two primary options: consulting a doctor or opting for medical tests.

 !!!
 Tip
     **Interface Colors**: The WebApp interface adopts the color scheme from the user's Telegram theme, providing a